Scaffolds for Tissue Engineering

 © Fraunhofer ISC

-Dielectric elastomer actuator for biaxial mechanical stimulation of cells, arranged in the circular cell dish
+Dielectric elastomer actuator for applying biaxial stress on tissues placed in the circular well

 CeSMA develops soft actuators made of medical grade silicone elastomer that are autoclavable and can therefore come into direct contact with biological cells.

 The aim is to control and promote both cell growth and the direction of growth through biaxial, mechanical stimulation.
 By using electrically conductive silicone, the cells can be electrically stimulated at the same time, allowing them to differentiate as i.e. muscle cells.
-At moderate frequencies of around 1 Hz, the actuators can perform an actuation of up to 10%.
-Cell adhesion is adjusted by targeted surface pretreatment/modification and structuring of the silicone film.
+At moderate frequencies of around 1 Hz, the actuators can perform an actuation of up to 10 %.
+Cell adhesion is adjusted by surface pretreatment and structuring of the silicone film.

 Tissue engineering at the Fraunhofer Translational Center for Regenerative Therapies TLC-RT in Würzburg